brennanbrown/stars/index.md

 ## Python

-- [google/mozc-devices](https://github.com/google/mozc-devices) - Automatically exported from code.google.com/p/mozc-morse
+- [google/mozc-devices](https://github.com/google/mozc-devices) - Circuit diagrams and firmware source code for Gboard DIY keyboards
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [visualcurrent/Notion-2-Obsidan](https://github.com/visualcurrent/Notion-2-Obsidan) - Conversion routines to convert all Notion .md exports to full Obsidian compatibility
 - [davidangel/DayOne-JSON-to-MD](https://github.com/davidangel/DayOne-JSON-to-MD) - Converts jsons from Day One app to Markdown.
 Intended for transferring from DayOne to Obsidian but should work with everything else.